All Episodes

 Well, I know exactly.

-So when you talk like this, people are genuinely asking, how can this woman be optimistic?
+So when you talk like this, people are genuinely asking, How can this woman be optimistic?

-But when I moved to Chicago, uh I was living close to uh what was then Kaminski Park, right?
+But when I moved to Chicago, I was living close to what was then Kaminsky Park and went to a couple games and just fell in love.

 And the nice thing about the Sox is it's real blue-collar baseball.

-The hell is blue-collar baseball.
+The hell is blue-collar baseball?

 Somebody tell me what I mean.